Biden was given a film camera. The result? A new, intimate view of the White House

 During the presidential campaign, Democrats and Republicans tried to win over young voters on social media apps like TikTok.
 The Biden and Harris administrations have been collaborating with various creators on the platform through the administration's Office of Digital Strategy, which is how the @lifeonfilm.27 creators ended up in the Oval Office.
 The account currently averages 26 million views per episode across TikTok, Instagram Reels and YouTube Shorts and have collaborated with stars like Ice Spice and Lil Yachty.

-“I think it shows that there is this new way to communicate directly with people, especially with a younger audience,” Griffin Katz, one of co-creators of @lifeonfilm said.
+"I think it shows that there is this new way to communicate directly with people, especially with a younger audience," Griffin Katz, one of co-creators of @lifeonfilm.27 said.

 Katz said his favorite picture is one of Biden at the Resolute Desk, where he signs bills into law.
 Rather than a photo of Biden signing a bill, however, this photo is taken from Biden's seat, showing newly signed documents and a pen.